mohikan/webapper-jquery-plugin/Readme.md

-##Jquery Web Application Plugin For Ajax Based Web Applications
+## Webapper - Jquery Web Application Plugin For Ajax Based Web Applications

 ### What is it